 Miss M’s fourth trip was in February, nearly a year after we returned from trip 2.
 This was the first trip where we had to pay for a separate seat for Miss M: she was two.
-The return flights were also the first that my husband/Miss M’s Daddy accompanied us.
+Peter even accompanied us on the return flights for the first time.
 We had a stopover as a family in Dubai to celebrate.

-Top tips for long-distance travel with a toddler: Before you fly
+Top tips for a long-haul flight with a toddler: Before you fly

-With this experience under our belt, we would like to share some tried and true tips for long-distance, overseas travel with a toddler.
+With this experience under our belt, we would like to share some tried and tested tips for an overseas, long-haul flight with a toddler or small child.
 Some of these tips are just common sense, but some I learnt the hard way.

 Tip 1: Book carefully

 Choose your flights carefully.
-When travelling with a toddler, the price is not necessarily the most important factor.
+For a long-haul flight with a toddler, the price is not necessarily the most important factor.
 Most airlines will allow a child to travel on your ticket until they are two.
 Once they turn two, you normally have to pay for a separate seat.
 For your own sanity, flights should ideally match your child’s circadian rhythms.
 Transfer times should also be as brief as practicable.

 Our ideal flight